Online Therapy for Children and Young People

 The Onebright client liaison team are available Monday to Friday between 9am-5pm (excluding bank holidays).

-Your child must be aged 8-16 years to access our therapy services.
+Your child must be aged 5-17 years to access our therapy services.

-Your child’s assessment will cost £100 (this includes consultation and report.
+Your child’s assessment will cost £100 (this includes consultation and report).

-After your assessment, if your child is recommended for therapy, this will cost £150 per appointment.
+After your assessment, if your child is recommended for therapy, this will cost £125 per appointment.

 (all fields marked * are mandatory)

-Frequently asked questions for Parents/Guardians
+Frequently asked questions about therapy for children

 For specific problems, evidence-based therapy is the treatment of choice as outlined by the Department of Health backed clinical guidelines for most psychological problems.